serlo/serlo.org-legal/en/privacy/2025-03-21.md

 You can find Google’s privacy policy at [http://www.google.com/intl/de/policies/privacy](http://www.google.com/intl/de/policies/privacy).

-Google Custom Search is used on the basis of Art.
+Google Tag Manager and Google Ads are used on the basis of Art.
 6(1)(a) GDPR, with the explicit consent of the user.
-The search scripts are only loaded once the user has given consent.
 You can withdraw your consent at any time [here](https://de.serlo.org/consent).

 #### Sentry